HXR/pass-mount/README.md

 ```

 ### Udisks
-`pass-mount` can handle excrypted LUKS volumes that have been created with `gnome-disks`.
+`pass-mount` can handle encrypted LUKS volumes that have been created with `gnome-disks`.

 The udisks config can be manually initialized via
 `pass edit mount/mydisklabel`